 The advent of the “farm to table” maxim has influenced the growth of urban gardening and development of farmers markets in cities across the country.
 Locally sourced meats are fresh and the quality is sure to please any discerning cook.
 I enjoy talking to farmers about anything from the feed they use to the farm they raise their animals.
-There’s sure to be an anecdote to best prepare their viands — from time to cook to seasoning!
+There’s sure to be an anecdote to best prepare their viands — from cooking time to seasonings to use!
 I guarantee that this exchange will infuse some interest and perhaps even learn a new way to make your procured meat.

 Poultry, fresh sausages, and shellfish…